 Companies and tourism boards pay or sometimes barter for their services to advertise on this blog and/or my social media accounts to reach out to my audience.
 It takes many forms, like sponsored blog posts, Instagram features, or newsletter mentions.
 At this moment, where my blog stands, the most deal I get is barter deals — that either let my blog grow or let me travel places for free.

 I always include a disclaimer at the bottom if I’m partnering with a brand and only work with companies that I admire and trust.

 Sometimes when I share my favourite travel gear, photography equipment, or things I recommend, I include special affiliate tracking links to those products.
 This means if you decide to click through and buy something, I’ll receive a small commission.
 The price remains the same whether you use my special link or not.

-There are many companies including Amazon.com, Booking.com, WorldNomads.com, Skyscanner.com, and others, that offer affiliate programs in travel industry.
-However the problem is, some of them do not offer affiliate services in countries like India, so make sure you read their terms before you apply for their affiliate program.
+There are many companies including Amazon.com, Booking.com, WorldNomads.com, Skyscanner.com, and others, that offer affiliate programs in the travel industry.
+However the problem is, some of them do not offer affiliate services in countries like India, so make sure you read their terms before applying for their affiliate program.
 I currently use and get most of my affiliate revenue from Amazon and Booking.com.

-Here’s a good example of one of my pages full of affiliate links: Travel Gear I Use And Where Can You Buy It.
+Here’s a good example of one of my pages full of affiliate links: Travel Gear I Use.

 How Much Do I Make Overall?

 I know, I know.
 You want details.
 Asking someone exactly how much money they make is a very personal question, and it’s not something I’m entirely comfortable posting, but I’ll give you an idea.